LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

     # to execute the code block again.

     # Don't forget to indent consistently.
-    # The block of code ends when the last
+    # In Python, the block of code ends when the last
     # indented statements are executed.

 ```